Grants

 The Marshall Project

-Support for a Marshall Project newsroom in Jackson to expand local reporting on criminal justice.
+Support for The Marshall Project's national reporting on criminal justice.

 Awarded